vkeenan/ai-gateway/README.md

 `AI Gateway for Salesforce` is an open-source project for Salesforce customers that allows their admins and developers to interact with OpenAI API.
 Utilizing a custom Salesforce object named `Prompt__c`, this project enables developers and users to create and store prompts that are sent to the OpenAI chat completions API using the `gpt-4` and `gpt-3.5-turbo` models.
 The response from the API is then stored in the `PromptAnswer__c` object.
 This repository serves as a foundational tool for Salesforce customers interested in leveraging AI capabilities for B2B software and marketing applications.

 `AI Gateway for Salesforce` is a bare-bones implementation of OpenAI API.
-It is intended to be a template for other organizations to being experimenting with OpenAI API.
-The OpenAI user interface is written is a very simple Flow, so it should be easy for admins and developers to customize the user interface to meet their needs.
+It is intended to be a template for other organizations to experiment with OpenAI API.
+The OpenAI user interface is written as a very simple Flow, so it should be easy for admins and developers to customize the user interface to meet their needs.

 ![Robot with a Wrench and a Brush](images/SalesforceDevops.net_An_icon_that_is_robot_with_a_wrench.png)